basiljung/basiljung/README.md

-- 👋 Hi, I’m @basiljung
+👋 Hi, I’m @basiljung
-- 👀 I’m passioned about skiing & software engineering
+👀 Passionate about business, technology & software
-- 👨‍💻 I'm working with TypeScript & Angular.
-- 🌱 I’m currently learning C#, ASP.NET.
-- 📫 How to reach me basil.jung@hotmail.ch
+👨‍💻 Focused on empowering people and organizations through smart automation & placing technology where it truly adds value 🌱 Currently learning more about software implementation & process optimization 🤓 Deeply curious about human potential & innovation